GEORGE MASON UNIVERSITY

 There will be three to four labs.
 The relative weight for each

 assignment is based on the amount of effort that is required.
-You may work in a group of up to two students on these assignments.

 You are expected to abide by the University's